-How many of us have gone through horrendous childhoods/lives where we thought “I can’t do this anymore”, ” I don’t want to be alive”, “I am not strong enough”.
-Personally I look at my life and I see the amount of times life brought me to my knees.
+How many of us have gone through horrendous childhoods/lives where we thought “I can’t do this anymore”, ” I don’t want to be alive”, “I am not strong enough”–personally I look at my life and I see the amount of times life brought me to my knees.
 Looking back I can see how everything that happened amounted to the person I have become, the person I am still becoming; I can see how perfect life’s plans were.
-Yes it hurt and it totally sucked to have to go through those experiences but at the end I am who I am today because of them.
-I’ve also realize the most pain my soul ever experience was the result of my resisting to life’s lessons ( I am not talking about things such as rape or any other type of similar abuse, nor the loss of a loved one, those are things which could not be helped and its hard to understand why).
+Certain events did hurt and it totally sucked to have to go through those experiences alone but at the end, I am who I am today because of them.
+I’ve also realized the most pain my soul ever experience was the result of my resisting to life’s lessons– I am not referring to things such as the rapes or constant psychological abuse, nor the loss loved ones; those are things which could not be helped and to this day, is hard to understand why they took place.

 One of the best ways to start ourselves in this path (the path of self reflection/modulating our emotions when something negative happens) is to allow ourselves to lose our guard whenever we are experiencing pleasant events.
 Whenever we feeling content, happy, joyous, let’s take a second to truly submerge ourselves in the experience.
 The more we submerge ourselves in positive experiences, the more we give our brain something to draw from whenever a negative event occurs.
-We are literally teaching our brain we have the right to be happy and damn it we deserve it!.
-Doing this more and more will also help us to learn to be more patient with ourselves.
-There is an old proverb I like which says “Whoever is patience with himself, lacks nothing in life”.
+We are literally teaching our brain we have the right to be happy and damn it, we deserve it!–Doing this more and more will also teach us to be more patient with ourselves.
+There is an old proverb I like which says “Whoever is patient with himself, lacks nothing in life”.

-The truth is even after a negative experience has gone by something about it remains.
-The remains are what are called the lessons, these lessons becomes part of our essence.
+The truth is even after a negative experience has gone by, something about it remains.
+The remains are what are called the lessons, these lessons become part of our essence.
 Our essence is made of all the lessons we have accumulated.
-If we see them as lessons instead of mistakes we can learn to balance past present and future.
+If we see begative experiences as lessons instead of mistakes we can learn to balance past present and future.

-Something else we can do is to look at the challenge from all angles.
-Try to find what the root is, what influences it, what makes it bigger, what could make it smaller.
-It matters not if you think you come up with outrageous ideas; take a look at all of them.
+Something else we can do is to look at the challenge from all angles; try to find what the root is, what influences it, what makes it bigger, what could make it smaller.
+It matters not if you think you come up with outrageous ideas, take a look at all of them.
 The more you allow your mind to come up with solutions; not matter how outrageous you may think they are; the closer you get to the “right” way of solving the issue.
-After having look at all the alternative solutions make a decision weighing first the pros and cons of each one of the ones you think are the best idea for solving the problem.
+After having looked at all the alternative solutions, make a decision…weighing the pros and cons of each of the ones you think are the best idea for solving the problem.
 When looking at the pros and cons always take into account the amount of emotional work, time and effort it will take.
-Your health always comes first!.
+Your health always comes first!
 Once you have chosen the most sensible solution, apply it.
 Put it in practice without doubting yourself….remember that if it does not work out, you can always repeat the process, so don’t sweat it!